| |

 devotional, and prayerful.

-is one of the few Suffolk churches that was not
+Ironically, this is one of the few Suffolk

-thoroughly restored in the second half of the
+churches that was not thoroughly restored in the

-nineteenth century.
-This is due to an accident of
+due to an accident of history.
+A restoration here

-away the roodloft stairs, as well as the remains
+in the 1820s took away the roodloft stairs, as

-of the rood screen, and was therefore probably
+well as the remains of the rood screen, and was

-structurally necessary.
-A major restoration then
+therefore probably structurally necessary.
+A

-took place in 1910, at which time a heavy wooden
+major restoration then took place in 1910, at

-screen was put across the chancel arch.
-This,
+the chancel arch.
+This, thank goodness, has now

-thank goodness, has now been removed, and one of
+been removed, and one of the most delightful

-the most delightful chancel interiors in the
+chancel interiors in the county is revealed.
+The

-was built up as a communion platform.
+up as a communion platform.

-new altar was put in place, along with a
+A new altar was put in place, along with a

 reservation pillar, affirming the Anglo-catholic